selcuksert/process-automation-servicetask/README.md

 |![kie-server](/doc/images/kie-server.png)|![swagger](/doc/images/swagger.png)|

 The endpoint requires two parameters:
-* `container id` where the process definition resides
+* `container id` where the process definition resides -> Deployment
-* `process id` that new instance should be created from
+* `process id` that new instance should be created from -> Definition Id

 These two parameters can be retrieved via process definition page:
 | | |